-First, you need to know that, says Amazon, all Kindle books that are published through Amazon’s Digital Text Platform (DTP) have Kindle lending enabled by default.
+First, you need to know thatall Kindle books that are published through Amazon’s Kindle Direct Platform (KDP) have Kindle lending enabled by default.
 So if that was your route to Kindle publication, your book almost certainly has lending enabled if you haven’t already proactively turned it off.

-The second thing you need to know is that there are two different royalty options from which to choose for your books which have been made available on the Kindle through Amazon’s DTP program.
+The second thing you need to know is that there are two different royalty options from which to choose for your books which have been made available on the Kindle through Amazon’s program.
 You can choose either a 35% royalty or a 70% royalty.
 If you have chosen the 35% option, you are allowed to opt-out of Kindle Lending.
-Not necessarily so, however, if you have chosen the 70% option (the 70% option also has many more other strings attached; far too many to go into here, however you can find your royalty selection (or make one if you have not previously done so) by going to your Amazon DTP Dashboard and selecting “Edit book details” from the “Actions” drop-down in the far right, next to your book title).
+Not necessarily so, however, if you have chosen the 70% option (the 70% option also has many more other strings attached; far too many to go into here, however you can find your royalty selection (or make one if you have not previously done so) by going to your Amazon KDP Dashboard (which is actually called a ‘bookshelf’) and selecting “Edit book details” from the “Actions” drop-down in the far right, next to your book title).

 In fact, that is where you will find the setting to disable Kindle Lending, as well.

-After going to the DTP Dashboard, and clicking on “Edit book details”, you will be taken to a page that says at the top:
+After going to the KDP Dashboard, and clicking on “Edit book details”, you will be taken to a page that says at the top: